arviteri/Footing/README.md

 Routes for signing up and logging in users are already defined.
 Session management and authentication managment has been implenented as well.

-Backbone's purpose is to enable developers to create APIs without needing to implenent an authentication system each time.
+Backbone's purpose is to enable developers to create APIs without needing to implement an authentication system.

 **DISCLAIMER:** Backbone is not yet designed to protect XSS or SQL Injection attacks.
 Comments are available in suggested locations for cleaning input data to prevent such attacks.